 Born April 21, 1937, he was raised in Burrillville, R.I., when that town was a hotbed of hockey, especially at the high school level.
 He learned to skate and play the game as a kid on the town’s landmark Granite Pond and eventually became a regular on defense for the high school team coached by the legendary Tom Eccleston.

-As a senior during the 1954-55 season, Buster capped his high school career by earning All-State honors his team that captured the R.I.
+As a senior during the 1954-55 season, Buster capped his high school career by earning All-State honors on his Broncos’ team that captured the R.I.
 Interscholastic League championship and was edged out for the New England championship.
 A good student, he also was named to the National Athletic Honor Society for achievement in both sports and academics.

 Buster attended the University of New Hampshire where he played hockey for four years.
 He was named a team MVP and co-captained the Wildcats as a senior in 1959, helping to lead the Wildcats to a 14-5 record.